COSC3020/tsp-held-karp-Countmooshroom/README.md

 ## Answer

 If you run this algorithm with $n$ elements, it will run the heldKarp() function $n$ times.
 Then, each of those will recursively run it $n - 1$ times, and so on until it hits the base case.
 However, if the function has already been calculated and stored in the cache, it doesn't have to evaluate it again.
-Thus, the algorithm will run for every subset of the n items, which is $2^n$ times.
-Each time it runs the function, it copies the cities array in newCities ($n$ time), and then runs a splice function, which could also take $n$ time.
-This gives us a time complexity of $n + n + 2^n$, which simplifies to $\Theta(2^n)$.
+Thus, the algorithm will run for every subset of the $n$ items, which is $2^n$ times.
+Each time it runs the function, it runs a splice function, which could take up to $n$ time.
+This gives us a time complexity of $n + 2^n$, which simplifies to $\Theta(2^n)$.

 Since this algorithm stores every answer in a cache, it will store $2^n$ items and thus have a memory complexity of $\Theta(2^n)$.

+With the caching in the exercise, we don't have to worry about putting the array keys in order.
+At the beginning, a for loop populates the cities array with numbers in order.
+After this, it only changes the cities array by making copies or removing one item at a time, so the array can never have items out of order.